A provisional licence permits you to practice medicine with limits and conditions granted by the College of Physicians and Surgeons of BC.

 All physicians who practice medicine in the province must be registrants of the College.

-The College will complete a preliminary assessment of your eligibility for Provisional licensure, then present your file for review at one of the College’s monthly Registration Committee meetings for an official ruling on your eligibility.
+The College will complete a preliminary assessment of your eligibility for provisional licensure, then present your file for review at one of the College’s Registration Committee meetings for an official ruling on your eligibility.

 Once you have met all requirements of the Registration Committee and CPSBC has received confirmation of your sponsorship and supervision arrangements, you will gain access to the remainder of the application package, and can then proceed to Provisional licensure following an in-person College appointment.